demasy/Oracle-FNDLOAD-Loader/README.md

 ## **FNDLOAD Supported Entities**

-- Concurrent Processing Entities
+### Concurrent Processing Entities
+These entities are responsible for managing the execution of concurrent requests and their dependencies.
-  * Concurrent Programs
+ - Concurrent Programs
-  * Executables
+ - Executables
-  * Request Groups
+ - Request Groups
-  * Request Sets
+ - Request Sets
-  * Request Set Links
+ - Request Set Links

-- Application Object Library (AOL) Setup Entities
+### Application Object Library (AOL) Setup Entities
+These entities refer to core application-level configurations used for validation, system settings, and flexfields.
   * Lookups
     * Lookup Types
     * Lookup Values